TheGupta2012/QPE-Algorithms/README.md

 ## Algorithms
 All algorithms have been implemented as python classes and have support for running on an `IBMQBackend` and on the simulator provided by `Aer`.
+For the examples, each subfolder contains a jupyter notebook depicting the usage of the implemented algorithms.

 ### Basic QPE Algorithm
 - This basic QPE algorithm is based on the principles of phase kickback and inverse Quantum Fourier Transform.